TheDanielPBerry/Logisim-CPU-and-Compiler/README.md

 The code is compiled into machine code and written to the stdout.

 ## Programming Language - main.dink
-The programming language has many influences taken from C such as: pointer types, array brackets indexing, if statements, while loops, and functions.
+The programming language has many influences taken from C such as: pointer types, array brackets indexing, branching if statements, while loops, functions, file linking and scoped variables.
 You can explore much of the standard library I wrote in the lib directory with functions for: linked lists, string operations, hashing, maths, memory allocation, and more.